josephcslater/Introduction_to_Python/README.rst

 - Type ``conda update --all``
 - Open your terminal application.

   - For Mac, look inside your ``Applications`` folder, inside ``Utilities`` and run ``Terminal``

   - On Linux, you likely already know which one you like (or why are you using Linux?).

 - Move into the appropriate directory

   - Method 1.
 (Useful to learn, not necessary today)

     - Move into the appropriate directory.

       - This is done using the ``cd`` command.
 In the ``Finder`` go inside the folder with the cloned repository.

       - You know you are in the right place when you see ``Calc_Review.ipynb``.

       - Hold the ``Command`` key and click on the folder icon at the top of the window.
 It's to the left of ``Introduction_to_Python``.

       - This is your path.
 It will look something like ``/MyComputer/Users/Myname/GitHub/Introduction_to_Python``.
 It depends on a lot of decisions you've made in the past and presently.

       - Get the right names and type ``cd /MyComputer/Users/Myname/GitHub/Introduction_to_Python``.

       - There may be something like ``Documents`` or such embedded.
 You need to figure this path out.

       - Typing ``ls`` should provide a list of files that include ``Calc_Review.ipynb`` and ``Introduction_to_Scientific_Python.ipynb``.

   - Method 2.
 (Quick way but lacking power)

     - In the GitHub Desktop (app), select the repository ``Introduction_to_Python``. (sorry- I have some inconsistencies where "Scientific" is missing.
 I cannot fix them without breaking things.)

     - On the right it will provide options, one of which is ``open in terminal``.

     - This, plus the ``pwd`` command (present working directory) can tell you where everything is.

 - Type ``conda env update --file environment.yml``

-Get to this same directory when you want to run the course material (maybe now, maybe later) and type:
+- Get to this same directory when you want to run the course material (maybe now, maybe later) and type one of:

   - ``jupyter notebook Introduction_to_Scientific_Python.ipynb``, or for a more sophisticated environment,

   - ``jupyter lab Introduction_to_Scientific_Python.ipynb`` (interaction is less reliable, I've found).

 If we have time, we will learn a little Bokeh (probably not)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~